YesGH/jianpu-ly-w-normalize-writing-/README.md

-# jianpu-ly w/ normalize writing
+## jianpu-ly w/ normalize writing
-Another choice for text file writing in jianpu-ly.py.
+A choice for text file writing in jianpu-ly.py.
 Easy to writing, reading and checking